scottpetrovic/krita-org-hugo/content/en/posts/2014/interview-with-sylvia-ritter.md

 ### Have you worked for any FOSS project or contributed in some way?

-We, duangle, are currently developing an open source game engine “Liminal” for no-static-assets procedural games, using C and LuaJIT:[https://bitbucket.org/duangle/liminal\_lua/src](https://bitbucket.org/duangle/liminal_lua/src).
+We, duangle, are currently developing an open source game engine "Liminal" for no-static-assets procedural games, using C and LuaJIT:[https://bitbucket.org/duangle/liminal\_lua/src](https://bitbucket.org/duangle/liminal_lua/src).
 My husband is doing the programming and I’m an alpha tester. ;-)

 ### How did you find out about Krita?